Forms & Templates

 Program Change Proposal

-To make changes to an existing major, minor, or certificate, navigate to Curriculog, click on the PROGRAM: [catalog year] Program Change Form, then click on the checkmark to begin the proposal.
+To make changes to an existing major, minor, or certificate, navigate to Modern Campus Curriculum, click on the PROGRAM: [catalog year] Program Change Form, then click on the checkmark to begin the proposal.

 - Generally speaking, program change proposals do not require CSU Chancellor's Office approval or WSCUC's review.
 However, program name changes, degree designation changes, and concentration suspensions need to be reported to and approved by the Chancellor's Office - this step is coordinated by the Academic Programs office.